-Consuming orporation

-Equity Own ership

-Number of Number of Restricted Number of

-Common Shares Share Units Options

-August 11, 20 023 139,666 58,334 48,000

-August 15, 20 022 121,000 45,000 48,000

-August 15, 20 021 74,134 43,833 43,000

-Director Election - Voting Results Areas of Expertise

-Year For Withheld Strategic Planning; Corporate Development; International

-2022 2022 95.20% 4.80% Business; Corporate Finance; Mining Industry and Geology;

-2021 97.70% 2.30% Sustainability/Risk Management; ESG; Public Company

-2020 98.75% 1.25% Boards; Corporate Governance.

-Board and C Committee Mem bership and Other Public Directorships

-Attendance in Fiscal 2023

-Board 5 5 of 5 Osisko Developmen t Corp.

-Governance committee 1 of 1

-Audit committee 4 of 4

-Sustainability committee 1 of 1

-(Chair)

-Residence: Beijing China

-Director since: July 2006

-Principal Occupation: Consultant

-Corporate Director.

-Yikang Liu
+Director Elect tion - Voting R esults Areas of Expertise Year For Withheld Strategic Planning; Corporate Development; International 2023 96.77% 3.23% Business; Corporate Finance; Mining Industry and Geology; 2022 95.20% 4.80% Sustainability/Risk Management; ESG; Public Company 2021 97.70% 2.30% Boards; Corporate Governance.
+Board and Co ommittee Memb ership and Other Public Directorships Attendance in Fiscal 2024 Board 5 of 5 Osisko Development Corp.
+Audit committ ee 4 of 4 Governance committee 1 of 1 1 of 1 Sustainability committee 1 of 1 (Chair)

-Mr. Yikang Liu is the Past Deputy General Secretary of the China Mining Association and the 35th & 36th Vice-Chairman of the Geological Society of China.
+Yikang Liu Mr. Yikang Liu is the Past Deputy General Secretary of the China Mining Association and the 35th & 36th Vice-Chairman of the Geological Society of China.
 Before he retired in 2001, Mr. Liu was the Chief Geologist for the former Ministry of Metallurgical Industry of China.
-While there, he made significant contributions to the amendment of the last China Mineral Resources Law.
+While Ê he was there, he made significant contributions to the amendment of the last China Mineral Resources Law.
 Mr. Liu, representing Chinese interests, is the person responsible for the establishment of the first Sino-foreign joint venture for mineral exploration in China.

-Mr. Liu has over 40 years of geological experience in managing, evaluating and exploring mineral projects for the Chinese government in China and in many countries around the world including Bolivia, Ethiopia, Greenland, Iran, Madagascar, Peru, the Philippines and Zambia.
+Mr. Liu has over 40 years of geological experience in managing, evaluating and exploring mineral projects for the Chinese government in China and in many countries around Residence: Beijing China Age: 82 the world including Bolivia, Ethiopia, Greenland, Iran, Director since: July 2006 Madagascar, Peru, the Philippines and Zambia.
+Independent: Yes Principal Occupation: Consultant and Corporate Director.
 In a mentoring capacity, Mr. Liu was an Adjunct Professor of Geology at the Changchun College of Technology, Northeast University and the China University of Geoscience.
 Silvercorp continues to benefit from the counsel of Mr. Liu's expertise in mining development and exploration in China.

-Equity Ownership

-Equity Own ership

-Number of Number of Restricted Number of

-Common Shares Share Units Options

-August 11, 20)23 102,333 55,000 48,000

-August 15, 20 91,333 45,000 48,000

-August 15, 20 88,000 36,333 18,000

-Director Election - Voting Results Areas of Expertise

-Year For Withheld Strategic Planning; Corporate Developmen it; International
+Equity Ownership Number of Number of Restricted Number of Common Shares Share Units Options August 12, 2024 97,500 57,834 74,000 August 11, 2023 102,333 55,000 48,000 August 15, 2022 91,333 45,000 48,000 Director Election - Voting Results Areas of Expertise Year For Withheld

-2022 98.54% 1.46% Business; Corporate Finance; Mining Indus try, Operations,

-2021 97.75% 2.25% and Geology; Sustain nability/Risk Managemen t.

-2020 99.02% 0.98%

-Board and Committee Membership and Attendance in Fiscal 2023 Other Public Direct torships

-Board 5 of 5 N/A

-Compensation committee 1 of 1

-Sustainability committee 1 of 1
+2023 97.27% 2.73% Strategic Planning; Corporate Development; International 2022 98.54% 1.46% Business; Corporate Finance; Mining Industry, Operations, 2021 97.75% 2.25% and Geology; Sustainability/Risk Management.
+Board and Co ommittee Memb pership and Other Public Directorships Attendance in Fiscal 2024 Board 5 of 5 N/A Compensation committee 1 of 1 Sustainability committee 1 of 1